 Service Learning is an academically based program at NWACC that allows students to engage, network, and work with the community to complete student- driven and developed service projects.
 Through the development of individual, team, and/or group projects, students are able to apply what they learn in the classroom with "real life" experiences to meet the course's learning objectives.
-Service Learning reaffirms the college's connection to the Northwest Arkansas community, as well as to our larger society, by honoring students' service efforts in ways that enable them to simultaneously further their education through applied learning while allowing them to reflect on what they learned and the significance of their service.
+Service Learning reaffirms the college's connection to the Northwest Arkansas community, as well as to our larger society, by honoring students' service efforts in ways that enable them to simultaneously further their education through applied earning while allowing them to reflect on what they learned and the significance of their service.

 Service Learning can be used in any subject area as long as the instructor offers this option and it is appropriate to the overall learning objectives of a specific course.
 All students who complete Service Learning projects will be recognized as "Service Learning Scholars" on their transcripts (with each semester's completed Service Learning hours listed next to their course grades).

 Students who participate in Service Learning projects tend to have a competitive edge when applying for scholarships, for entrance into four-year colleges and universities, and in the job market.

-For more information, see http://www.nwacc.edu/web/ service-learning/index.php and/or contact Dr. Chris Huggard at 479-619-4270 or SL@nwacc.edu.
+For more information, see NWACC Service Learning or contact Dr. Chris Huggard at SL@nwacc.edu (479) 619-4270.